Parent and Family Engagement Policy

 We will meet our goals of establishing liaisons and maintaining communication with other school programs and other related external agencies and organizations through collaboration and coordination with individuals in those groups and through the following actions:

-- Notifying parents and families of assistance from outside agencies, such as the public library, food banks, Salvation Army, church programs for assistance, recreation/sports/arts opportunities, Boy and Girl Scouts, Toys for Tots, and summer programs.
+- Notifying parents and families of assistance from outside agencies, such as food banks, Salvation Army, church programs for assistance, recreation/sports/arts opportunities, Boy and Girl Scouts, Toys for Tots, the public library and summer programs.

 - Enabling distribution of food donated by a local United Methodist Church group, Backpack Buddies, supervised by our guidance counselor.
 The backpacks are provided by Carteret-Craven Electric Membership Corporation.